 Lay flat on blocking mats (interlocking foam tiles work well) or a towel on a flat surface.
 Smooth to dimensions.
 Pin the edges where you need to hold a specific shape.
 Lace and shawls need pinning to open the pattern.
 Sweater pieces need pinning to schematic measurements.
 Scarves and rectangles often just need smoothing.
 Let dry completely.
 Several hours to a full day.

 The water relaxes yarn fibers, letting them shift and settle.
 Wool swells slightly (blooms), fills in gaps, and evens out tension differences.
-Non-superwash wool in particular transforms: softer, more cohesive, noticeably more even.
-This is the best method for wool, alpaca, and other animal fibers.
+Non-superwash wool in particular changes a lot: softer, more cohesive, noticeably more even.
+Wet blocking is usually the strongest method for wool and many other animal fibers, though alpaca needs a lighter hand because it can stretch.

 Steam blocking

-Heat and moisture from a steam iron or garment steamer, without soaking.
+Heat and moisture from a steam iron or garment steamer, without soaking the whole piece.

 Lay the piece flat on a padded surface.
-Hold the iron about half an inch above the fabric and release steam.
+Hold the iron about half an inch to an inch above the fabric and release steam, or use a damp press cloth if your iron runs hot.
 Don’t press the iron onto the fabric.
 The steam does the work, not the iron plate.
-Move slowly across the surface, pin what needs to hold shape, and let cool before moving.
+Move slowly across the surface, pin what needs to hold shape, and let the fabric cool and dry before moving.

-The effect is less dramatic than wet blocking but faster and needs no drying time.
-This is the primary method for acrylic, because wet blocking has minimal effect on synthetics.
-Heat softens acrylic, makes the fabric drapier.
-Too much heat melts the fibers into a flat, dead feel (“killing” the acrylic), which is sometimes done on purpose but can’t be undone.
+The effect is less dramatic than wet blocking but usually faster.
+For acrylic, water may tidy the stitches but has limited lasting effect.
+Steam can set acrylic more permanently, but heat also changes the fiber.
+Too much heat melts the surface into a flat, limp feel (“killing” the acrylic), which is sometimes done on purpose but can’t be undone.

 Steam also works for wool touch-ups and minor reshaping, though wet blocking gives better results with animal fibers.
 One firm rule: never press the iron directly onto knitting.
 Concentrated heat crushes stitches and flattens texture permanently, especially cables and bobbles.